JustBubbles/CharacterCreator-Website-Startup/notes.md

 # CSS Notes
 ## 3 Ways to impliment CSS
-Use the style attribute of an HTML element and explicitly assign one or more declarations.
+1. Use the style attribute of an HTML element and explicitly assign one or more declarations.
 Ex: `<p style="color:green">CSS</p>`

-use the HTML style element to define CSS rules within the HTML document.
+2. Use the HTML style element to define CSS rules within the HTML document.
 The style element should appear in the head element of the document so that the rules apply to all elements of the document.
 Ex:
 ```
 <head>